Skip to main content

 Figure \(\PageIndex{3}\): Mitochondrial β-oxidation of palmitic acid (16:0)

-The pathway involved cyclic removal of 2C unit until 16:0 is cleaved 7 times producing 8 2C acetyl-CoAs.
-The net chemical equation of beta-oxidation of 16:0 is shown in the equation below.
+The pathway involved the cyclic removal of 2-carbon units until 16:0 is cleaved seven times, producing eight 2-carbon acetyl-CoAs.
+The net chemical equation for the beta-oxidation of 16:0 is shown below.

 \begin{equation}